NINAD-17/Data-Structures-and-Algorithms/Maths For DSA/readme.md

 ## Modular Arithmatics
 - Modular arithmetic is a type of arithmetic that deals with numbers that are divided by a certain number, called the modulus.
+Modular arithmetic involves numbers “wrapping around” upon reaching a certain value, known as the modulus.
 - The modulus is usually a prime number, but it can be any number.
 - In modular arithmetic, we only care about the remainder of a division operation, not the quotient.
 - Modular arithmetic is useful for a variety of reasons, including simplifying calculations and solving competitive programming problems.